TBrophy88/Portfolio-Website/README.md

 This is a personal website I created to function as a portfolio.

-The homepage features particle effects with various controls includin a 'time control' feature utilizing react-redux for state management.
+The homepage features particle effects with various controls including a 'time control' feature utilizing react-redux for state management.

 Created using:
 Create-React-App,